Quixotic7/groovecats/README.md

 - maybe basic support for the petting zoo.

 ## version notes
+**v1.2.1**

+- bug fix, app would crash if velMin was greater than velMax

 **v1.2**

 - added further grid support with ability to change synth params and cat params from the grid.
 - added the ability to save and load projects.
 - updated the UI a bit.